 The board is keen to continue to grow the group and to allocate and reallocate capital when opportunities arise.
 GC Rieber has adopted a long-term industrial and hands-on ownership perspective on its investments.
 Buying and selling businesses, mergers and demergers are therefore a natural part of the strategy.
 One example of this is the partnership launched in early 2021 with the Danish investment company Kirk Capital AS on the ownership of GC Rieber VivoMega AS.
 The transaction has enabled GC Rieber to free up liquidity for reallocation, and we have gained a partner which allows us to realise VivoMega’s growth strategy more quickly than we could have done alone.

 The group’s risk exposure is continually monitored.
 One goal is to reduce the company’s overall exposure to individual sectors and major individual risks.
 The group is seeking to reduce counterparty risk, and steps are taken to limit its losses when necessary.

 GC Rieber’s shareholder policy is to generate competitive returns over time on invested capital in the form of continuous dividends and rising value.
-The company also intends to offer shareholders the occasional opportunity to become involved in spin-offs and in parallel investments in the company’s projects.
+The company also intends to offer shareholders the occasional opportunity to become involved in ownership transactions and companies in the group.

 The aim has been to offer shareholders dividend payments which at least cover ongoing ownership costs for private shareholders in the form of wealth and dividend taxes along with some recurring net returns.
-Over time the group has maintained a dividend payout ratio of around 20% of its consolidated profits.
-This figure remains the minimum target going forwards.
-As a result of heavy losses in recent years, the actual payout ratio has increased to approx. 30%, however.
+The dividend payout ratio to date has been close to 50% of the consolidated profit, but the target is at least 20%.
+This rather high payout ratio has been affected by major losses over several years.